aclueless/spair/README.md

     * The render method create the DOM tree on the first run, then update it on subsequence runs.
 * Queue render for fine-grained render.
     * Must be enabled in Cargo.toml, like: `spair = { version="x.y.z", features = ["queue-render"] }`
-    * (It is just a queue render, not using signals)
+    * (It is just a queue render, not using any kind of signals)
     * Current version of queue render may not very efficient because each fine-grained-render need to borrow the component state separately by it own.
 * Component state can be accessed in every part of render code.
     * Spair's components tend to be big, [`Render`] is used for code splitting.
     * You can access the component state in every [`Render`] without having to pass it around.
     * Component state can also be accessed from queue render, too.
-* No macro is required for constructing DOM.
+* (Almost) no macro is required for constructing DOM.
     * But Spair is quite verbose because of this.
-    * (But a macro can be built on top of Spair)
+    * (But a macro can be built on top of Spair).
+    * `spair::set_arm!()` is the only macro (IIRC) you have to use, it saves your days. (without it, `match_if` is a nightmare to maintainers)
-* Basic router
+* Limit support for router
+    * Currently, you have to implement the routing logic by yourself.
 * fetch command
     * JSON, RON
 * async command
     * Can be used for fetching instead of the built-in fetch command.
 * svg
+* Missing things here and there...
+    * Errr, this is not a feature, obviously.
+I just put this here to remind potential users not to surprise about missing things :D.
+    * For example, Spair currently just implements a handful number of events.

 ### Not support (yet), do you want to contribute?
 These features are extremely low (or even not) on my todo list.

 * `#[derive(spair::Routes)]`
-* Event delegation
+* Event delegation, under `features = ["event-delegation"]` if it is ever implemented.
-* SSR
+* SSR (under a feature flag, too)
-* RSX macro
+* RSX macro (under a feature flag, too)

 ## Cargo features
 You can enabled a feature in your Cargo.toml like this: